VU-Programming/OOFP-snake/README.md

 To get the points for not using a 2-dimensional structure:
 * Do not store cells in a 2-dimensional structure
 * Do not store points for empty grid cells.
 This typically means storing the Snake as a list of points, and the apple as a point.
+For the purposes of grading a `Map[Point, CellType]` or something similar is considered a 2 dimensional structure.

 The reward for using an immutable gamestate and not using a 2 dimensional array/list is to reward trying out new styles of programming.
 Code style is judged as described in the readable code lectures and the